DUNE/computing-HWDB/setup.md

    In the above, the **-s** option is just to silence additional displays from curl.

-   And basically you just need to provide your Bearer token through its header (the 501 happens to be my personal UID).
+   And basically you just need to provide your Bearer token through its header.
+The 501 happens to be my personal UID and you need to replace it with yours.
    Notice that there is the command **cat** in front of the token file.
 That is, you need to provide **content** of the token there.

    In defining the API root path, APIPATH, **cdbdev** allows us to communicate with the development version of the HWDB